box/t3js/README.md

 ## Framework Design

-T3 is different than most JavaScript frameworks.
+T3 is different from most JavaScript frameworks.
 It's meant to be a small piece of an overall architecture that allows you to build scalable client-side code.

 ### No MVC Here